Black Hole Assault

+is a 1992 fighting video game developed and published by Micronet for the Sega CD.
+It was released in Japan by Micronet, in North America by Bignet USA (Micronet's North American division) as a launch title for the system and in PAL territories by Sega.
+The game is the sequel to Micronet's Heavy Nova.

 Story

 It has been forty years since Humans fought the Akirovians, a race of aliens who had previously aided Earth's dying atmosphere as well as Human technology only to enslave humanity.
 Since then, Humans have ventured deep into space in order to gather more resources from the planets for Earth's still-threatened natural resources.
 Several resource ships sent out to acquire these minerals, but many of them are destroyed under mysterious circumstances.

 Captain Graine aboard the Defcon-2 realizes the destruction of each ship is too calculated and, upon further investigation of the issue, discovers the accidents are actually attacks from the Akirovians.
 The Akirovians had previously set-up outposts on each planet equipped with their own giant robots.
 Graine, sided by Earth Command, initiates a counter-attack using Cybernetic Anthropomorphized Machines (C.A.M.'s), military issue Heavy D.O.L.L.'s, to combat the Akirovians.